Join a Damnoen Saduak Floating Market tour for their picturesque view and the real Thai local scene.

-With this tour, you will take a long-tail boat in a nice and secluded area of the Damnoen Sadual Floating Market.
-It’s different from the center of the market, where there is full of “long-tail boat traffic”.
-So, it is recommended to take a boat from the outskirts of Damnoen Saduak Floating Market to enjoy exploring the real local scenery.
+With this tour, you’ll take a long-tail boat through a nice and secluded area of Damnoen Saduak Floating Market.
+It’s different from the center of the market with a long-tail boat traffic jam.
+So, it’s recommended to take a boat from the outskirts of Damnoen Saduak Floating Market to enjoy exploring the real local scenery.

 3. Exploring Damnoen Saduak Floating Market

 After a nice boat ride through the local floating village on the way to Damnoen Saduak Floating Market, you will arrive at the famous floating market that we’ve all seen many a time in pictures.
 Once you arrive at the market, you are free to roam around on your own and watch traditional vendors selling interesting things from local foods and fresh fruits to art & crafts and souvenirs.
-You can try some of the local cuisines too, freshly cooked off from the stalls at the market!
+You can try some of the local cuisines too, freshly cooked off at the stalls in the market!

 As you can see in the picture, the market is very crowded and the boat traffic is very heavy.
-So, it can be better just to walk around the market and take some nice pictures instead.
+So, it could be better to just walk around the market and take some nice pictures instead.
 It is truly a photographers’ dream here.

-4. Returning to Bangkok from Damnoen Saduak Floating Market Tour or Go on another Trip right away!
+4. Returning to Bangkok from Damnoen Saduak Floating Market Tour / Going on another trip right away!

 Once you have enjoyed the floating market tour, the bus will transport you to your hotel.
-Since you start the tour early in the morning, it will only be 2pm when you are back in the city and you still have a whole evening to spend!
+Since you started the tour early in the morning, it will only be 2pm when you are back in the city.
+So, you still have a whole evening to spend somewhere else!

-At first, if you are interested in visiting the Royal Grand Palace and the Emerald Buddha Temple as well as the floating market, check out this tour.
-You can visit Damnoen Saduak floating market, Royal Grand Palace and the Emerald Buddha Temple (Wat Phra Kaew) in one day with this tour.
+First, if you are interested in visiting the Royal Grand Palace and the Emerald Buddha Temple as well as the floating market, check out this tour.
+You can visit Damnoen Saduak Floating Market, Royal Grand Palace, and the Emerald Buddha Temple (Wat Phra Kaew) in one day with this tour!